asiaszmek/RyR2RyR3/README.md

 Models have been fitted to experimental data.
 Calcium activation of RyR2 unbound to calmodulin was fitted to RyR2 opening time course from [7], and verfied by evaluating the fit to open probability, mean open and closed time provided by [3].
 Calcium activation of CaM-bound RyR2 open probability was fitted to appropriate data from [3] and the mean open and closed time was validated to best match data from [3].

-Models are implemented using NeuroRD, a stochastic reaction-diffusion simulator implementing Gillespie algorith with asynchronous tau-leaping.
+Models are implemented using NeuroRD, a stochastic reaction-diffusion simulator implementing Gillespie algorith with asynchronous tau-leaping [8] (https://github.com/neurord/stochdiff).

 [1] Lau K, Chan MMY, Van Petegem F. Lobe-Speciﬁc Calmodulin Binding to Different Ryanodine Receptor Isoforms.
 Biochemistry.
 2014; 53(5):932–946. https://doi.org/10.1021/bi401502x, doi: 10.1021/bi401502x, pMID: